moveit/moveit_tutorials/doc/planning_scene_monitor/planning_scene_monitor_tutorial.rst

 RobotState
 ----------
 The :moveit_core:`RobotState` is a snapshot of a robot.
-It uses information from the :moveit_core:`RobotModel` and a set of joint values to examine the geometry of the robot.
+It contains the :moveit_core:`RobotModel` and a set of joint values.

 CurrentStateMonitor
 -------------------